tauri-apps/tauri-docs/docs/guides/building/windows.md

 ## Distributing a 32-bit executable

 The Tauri CLI compiles your executable using your machine's architecture by default.
-You can target a different one using the `target` argument.
-For instance, to generate an installer for the x86 architecture, you can execute `tauri build --target i686-pc-windows-msvc` after installing the _i686-pc-windows-msvc_ target running `rustup target add i686-pc-windows-msvc`.
+You can target a different architecture using the `target` argument.
+For example, to generate an installer for the x86 architecture, you can execute `tauri build --target i686-pc-windows-msvc` (you will first need to install the _i686-pc-windows-msvc_ target by running `rustup target add i686-pc-windows-msvc`).
 You can see the list of available targets running `rustup target list`.

-## Using alternative Webview2 installation options
+## Using Alternative Webview2 Installation Options

 The Windows Installer by default downloads the Webview2 bootstapper and executes it if the runtime is not installed.
-Alternatively, you can embed the bootstrapper, embed the offline installer or use a fixed Webview2 runtime version.
+Alternatively, you can embed the bootstrapper, embed the offline installer, or use a fixed Webview2 runtime version.
 See the following table for a comparison between these methods:

 | Install method        | Requires internet connection | Added installer size |
 | :-------------------- | :--------------------------- | :------------------- |